fammad/EmotionRadar/README.md

 ---

+## Use it, break it, tell me

+If something doesn't run, or you see a better way to do any of this (the improvement list above is a starting point, not a fence), [open an issue](https://github.com/fammad/EmotionRadar/issues).
+Disagreements about the interpretability trade-off are welcome too.
+I'd rather hear the argument than not.

+---

 ## References

 - Demszky, D., Movshovitz-Attias, D., Ko, J., Cowen, A., Nemade, G., & Ravi, S. (2020). *GoEmotions: A Dataset of Fine-Grained Emotions.* ACL 2020.